anadova/anadova/README.md

 ### Hi there 👋
 ### I'm building a portfolio with some projects made by  my own.
-The languages I'm learning are Python, Tableau, SQL, LaTex and HTML.
+The languages and softwares I'm learning by myself are Python, Tableau, PowerBi, SQL, LaTex and a bit of HTML.
 ### Pls check my website!! anadova.github.io
 ###
 ### ABOUT ME: